jcglqmoyx/algorithm/oj/atcoder/abc352/F/F - Estimate Order.md

 ### Input

-The input is given from Standard Input in the following format:
+The input is given from Standard Input in the following format:<br>

 $N \ M$<br>